cwhd/NikeHack/nike_hackathon_backend_guide.md

 # Custom Vision Hack

-In this hack, we're going to show how to spin up your own front and back end apps in just a few steps.
-After completing this hack, you'll be have a fully working app that uses custom vision AI to identify objects you select.
+In this hack, we're going to show how to spin up your own Functions App backend and a Xamarin Mobile App front-end in a few steps with the intent on using Custom Vision AI to identify custom-trained object.

+Visual Studio 2017 on Windows is required to build and publish the backend Azure Functions App.
+The mobile app project can be built and run using either an iOS or Android device.
+A device is preferred but an emulator/simulator will work as well.
+If you are not able to build and run the mobile app project due to technical limitations, you can download and install a pre-built version of the app to your device (see step 12.b) and enter your Functions app endpoint URL to utilize your own edpoint.

 #### This hackathon excercies the following platforms or services